raphaelassor/raphaelassor/README.md

-### Hi there , I'm Raphael👋
+### Raphael Assor

-I am a Full-Stack Web Developer and i like to develop in the MERN Stack, although i continue to evolve and develop in other technlogies as well.
+I am a Software Developer and i specialiaze in the MERN Stack, although i continue to evolve and develop in other technlogies as well.
-- 🔭 I love learning and developing myself daily
-- 🌱 I’m currently learning to develop apps with microservices and CI/CD tools (Docker and Kubernetes)
-- 👯 I’m looking to collaborate on projects that are challenging and add value to the ecosystem

  <ul>
 <li>My main skills are:
  <ul>